Home

 You will need 250g strawberries or raspberries.
 1 tsp lemon juice and 2 dessert spoons of sugar.

 Wash the fruit.
 Depending on the size of the fruit, halve or quarter.
 Place the fruit, lemon juice and sugar in a tall mixing jug and with a hand mixer puree until smooth.
-Press the puree through a sieve and serve with your chocolate Bavarian cream.
+Press the puree through a sieve and serve with your Bavarian cream.

 Zachary - USA